schets/multiqueue/Readme.md

 as if there were multiple streams being written to.
 There are two main differences:
   * MultiQueue transparently supports switching between single and multiple producers.
-  * Each stream which is broadcast to can be shared among multiple consumers.
+  * Each broadcast stream can be shared among multiple consumers.

 The last part makes the model a bit confusing, since there's a difference between a stream of data and something consuming that stream.
 To make things worse, each consumer may not actually see each